 Transient drive cycle simulations that fit your product development schedule.

-Drive Cycle Tool enables you to simulate dynamic, transient drive cycles for 3D vehicle models.
-This tool fits into your product development cycle (solving complex high-resolution simulations in less than a week) and delivers accurate results on which you can base your design decisions.
+Drive Cycle Extension enables you to simulate dynamic, transient drive cycles for 3D vehicle models.
+This extension fits into your product development cycle (solving complex high-resolution simulations in less than a week) and delivers accurate results on which you can base your design decisions.

-Drive Cycle Tool is a separately licensed feature that works within our CoTherm software.
+Drive Cycle Extension is a separately licensed feature that works within our CoTherm software.
 By specifying drive cycle data along with initial thermal and CFD models, you can create and automate transient drive cycle simulations.
-The tool enables efficient simulation of these complex cycles by eliminating high-frequency input data (which will not affect results) and by characterizing the fluid dynamics with a small set of representative cases.
-Drive Cycle Tool helps you manage the process and reduce the amount of required computation by guiding you through the steps of simplifying the input data and determining what CFD cases to run.
-Drive Cycle Tool then delivers an accurate analysis to optimize powertrain components, test for emissions compliance, or create an efficient workflow for design exploration.
+The software enables efficient simulation of these complex cycles by eliminating high-frequency input data (which will not affect results) and by characterizing the fluid dynamics with a small set of representative cases.
+Drive Cycle Extension helps you manage the process and reduce the amount of required computation by guiding you through the steps of simplifying the input data and determining what CFD cases to run.
+Drive Cycle Extension then delivers an accurate analysis to optimize powertrain components, test for emissions compliance, or create an efficient workflow for design exploration.

 Get Started with Drive Cycle Simulations